AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

   which gets us the second result.
 ]

-We note here another useful way to write the covariant derivative of $X$
+We note here two other useful ways to write the covariant derivative of $X$
 #corollary[
   Where $phi = 0$ we have
   $